Sarah Michelle Gellar: Film output (2004–2010)

 In 2007, Gellar voiced Ella and April O'Neil in Happily N'Ever After and TMNT, respectively.
 She starred in the romantic comedy Suburban Girl and the drama The Air I Breathe, both of which were screened at the 2007 Tribeca Film Festival and released in January 2008.
 In Suburban Girl, she took on the role of a New York City editor and the love interest of a much older businessman (Alec Baldwin).
 In The Air I Breathe, Gellar portrayed an up-and-coming pop singer.
 The New York Times described the latter as a "gangster movie with delusions of grandeur", while DVD Talk noted that "her character here has the deepest emotional arc, and she hits all the right notes."

 The psychological thriller Possession, in which Gellar starred as a lawyer whose life is thrown into chaos after a car accident sends her husband and brother-in-law into comas, had a range of release dates in the United States between 2008 and 2009, due to financial problems at Yari Film Group.
 The film ultimately went to DVD in March 2010.
 In Veronika Decides to Die, an adaptation of the 1998 novel by Paulo Coelho, Gellar starred as a depressed woman who rediscovers the joy in life when she finds out that she only has days to live following a suicide attempt.
-Initially released in some countries in 2009 and 2010, the film was distributed domestically in January 2015.
+Initially released abroad in 2009 and 2010, the film was distributed domestically in January 2015.
 Frank Scheck of The Hollywood Reporter found the actress to be "reasonably compelling" in what he called a "ponderous and silly misfire".

-Hiatus and sporadic output (2011–2020)
+Hiatus and sporadic roles (2011–2020)

-Gellar took a two-year hiatus from acting following the birth of her daughter in 2009, and in 2011, she signed to star and work as executive producer for The CW's Ringer, in which she played the dual role of twin sisters, one of whom is on the run and manages to hide by assuming the wealthy life of the other.
+Gellar took a two-year hiatus from acting following the birth of her daughter in 2009, and in 2011, she signed to star and work as executive producer for the CW's Ringer, in which she played the dual role of twin sisters, one of whom is on the run and manages to hide by assuming the wealthy life of the other.
 Gellar has stated that part of her decision to return to television was because it allowed her to both work and raise her family.
 Despite a large fan base, the series received mixed reviews, and was canceled after the first season.
 For her portrayal, she received several award nominations, including one for the Teen Choice Award for Choice Television Actress – Drama.